ymollard/python-advanced-slides/exercises.md

 ---

 ### 8.2.
 Write a decorator

-Implement a `monitor` decorator for the `transfer_to` methods to print a warning if this user has never transferred an amount of money higher than `value` before.
+In a new module `account.monitor`, implement a `@monitor` decorator for the `transfer_to` methods to print a warning if this user has never transferred an amount of money higher than `value` before.
     - Recall that it is possible to assign an attribute to a function
     - Recall that a decorator takes a function in input and returns a function
     - Recall that decorators are not bound to class instances